SofaPirate/Plaquette/extras/joss-paper/paper.md

   AnalogIn input{A0};          // analog input on pin A0
   ServoOut servo{9};           // servomotor connected on pin 9
   Normalizer normalizer{0, 1}; // re-normalizes to N(0, 1)
-  PeakDetector peak{1.5};      // triggers when detecting outliers at 1.5 stddev Ramp ramp{2.0};              // ramp with duration of 2 seconds (by default: ramps from 0 to 1)
+  PeakDetector peak{1.5};      // detects outliers at 1.5 times the standard deviation Ramp ramp{2.0};              // ramp with duration of 2 seconds (by default: ramps from 0 to 1)

   void begin() {